 Ethics in Translational Medicine I

-- The basics of research ethics of studies involving human subjects and experimental animals (“Brush-up”)
+- The basics of research ethics of studies involving human subjects and experimental animal

-- Research ethics of big data use in translational research
+- Research ethics of big data and genetic data use in translational research

 BRIDGE - Translational Excellence Programme

-On completion of the course, the participants should be able to:
+Upon completing the course, participants should be able to:

 - Discuss research ethics implications of basic/preclinical studies involving biological data, generated as part of “Omics” and similar “Big data” studies